 Canada.
 From the west where crashing sea meets forested coast to the far north of the Yukon, from the heights of the Rockies through the plains, from Lake Ontario to Niagra Falls to the waters of the Saint Lawrence, from the vibrant and varied cities of Vancouver, Winnipeg, Ottawa, and Montreal to the distant ranching towns of the west, the French speaking countryside of Quebec and the winding roads where Gaelic is spoken in Nova Scotia, it is varied land.
-So, too is the music made and listened to.
+So, too is the music made and listened to across Canada.
 Take a listen to musical journeys artists with Canadian connections are taking.

 Ian Tyson is a man and a musician of the west.
 His work on his cattle ranch in Alberta is as woven into his life as is his music — and now in his eighties, he has been making music for going on six decades now.
 His most recent album at this writing, Carnero Vaquero, offers a mix of traditional and newly written songs, songs which share and celebrate the west, the Rockies and the enduring yet changing way of cowboy and rancher.
 There is the modern day classic of the west Darcy Farrow, which Tyson first recorded in his Ian and Sylvia folk duo days, and Shawnie, a haunting tale of longing and reflection.
 Wolves No Longer sing, written by Tyson and longtime musical friend Tom Russell, calls forth the spirit of the west, as indeed do all the songs offered.
 Tyson recorded the album in the stone building at his ranch where he often writes when he is not on the road with his music.

 John Reischman’s music on Walk Along John is both bluegrass and northwestern.
 Based these days in British Columbia, he tours across North America and the world with his band The Jaybirds.
 On this recording, though, it is his art and creativity as a composer and player — his instrument is the mandolin — that are to the fore.
 There are a dozen of his own works, among them the fast picked Bill Monroe tribute called Joe Ahr’s Dream, the bluesy western to northwestern feeling of Gold Mountain Blues, the old time flavor call to dance in Pine Siskin, and hints of cowboy music in Salt River.
 That sense of western journey comes through on the title track Walk Along John, too, and it is one of the two traditional tunes woven in with the original music.
 Reischman invites fellow musicians from The Jaybirds to sit in as well as musical friends including Chris Thile, Bruce Molsky, and Jim Nunnally along on this instrumental trip.
-It is his musicianship which guides the travels, though.
+It is his musicianship which guides his travels musical travel through Canada and elsewhere, though.

 Norah Rendell has done her share of travels as well, from time in western Canada to study in Ireland to touring the world with the band The Outside Track to exploring the music of Newfoundland to her current base at the Center for Irish Music in Minneapolis.
 For her album Spinning Yarns singer and flute player Rendell has done just that: she’s chosen songs which tell stories of emigration, of travel, of life, of change, many of them drawn from or suggested by songs collected in the Maritimes, as well as ones whose stories arose from Canada’s west and from Ontario.
 Rendell has a lovely voice, strong yet gentle in her style — she might remind a bit of two other fine Canadian voices, Eileen McGann and Terri Clark — and she has chosen songs which allow her storytelling abilities to serve the tales well.
 These include a song of the lumber and logging camps called The Pinery Boy, the lover’s tale of The Sailor’s Bride, and another sort of seafaring song, Forty Fishermen.